Two (or more) characters team up to seduce their target together.

 - On one occasion, a familiar turns out to need two peoples' blood to work properly, so when one girl fails to do it alone, the other steps up to the plate as well.

 - On the second occasion, this trope is fully invoked, both because a single girl can't arouse the dying Kojou enough to save his life, and because only one of them has blood immune to the Anti-Magic field preventing his powers from awakening.
 So it takes one girl to restore his powers and the other to slake his thirst.

-- Betty and Veronica of Archie Comics have pulled this trick a few times, usually with a Type 2 ending.
-Since the two girls are best friends, though, Type 3 endings are rare but not completely out of the question (in a PG-rated sense, of course).
+- Betty and Veronica of Archie Comics have pulled this trick a few times, usually with both girls ruining it by fighting again.
+Since the two girls are best friends, though, "threesome" endings are rare but not completely out of the question (in a PG-rated sense, of course).

 - Two women in Panic (2000) do this so as to pick up a guy at a bar, though it later seems like it may have been a roundabout way of getting together with each other.

 - There was an episode of Gilligan's Island where Ginger and Mary Ann do this to Gilligan.